muffonlabs/muffon-encryptor/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [muffon-encryptor Code of Conduct](https://github.com/muffon-dev/muffon-encryptor/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <>.
+Please report unacceptable behavior.

 ## I Have a Question